marlon-wiprud/react-tokens/README.md

 Hi! thanks for taking the time to check out my code.

-- To test this project, simply run "npm start" in the terminal to spin up the webpack-dev-server.
+- To test this project:

+  1. \$ npm i
+  2. \$ npm start
+  3. navigate to localhost:8080

 - Home page displays all tokens